 And then, in verses 4 to 6, he begins to write about the house of the Lord.

-There, in God’s house, he would gaze upon the beauty of the Lord.
+And he says that, in God’s house, he would gaze upon the beauty of the Lord.
 Isn’t that interesting?
 What did he mean by the beauty of the Lord?
 After all, if you went into a pagan temple, you would see an image of Dagon or Baal or Zeus or Aphrodite or whoever it was.
 But in the Lord’s tabernacle, there were no images to look at.
 There was nothing to see.

 What did David hope to see?
 Perhaps he meant the beauty of the tabernacle itself, because all the furniture in the tabernacle was made of gold and bronze.
 And, of course, the tabernacle was beautiful because it was built according to a heavenly design revealed by God to Moses.
 So, perhaps that’s what David was referring to when he wrote about gazing upon the beauty of the Lord.
 Or perhaps he simply means that the tabernacle was the ideal place to think about God’s glory and goodness.
-Whenever he went up to the tabernacle for worship, he was reminded of all of God’s perfections.
+So, whenever he went up to the tabernacle for worship, he was reminded of all of God’s perfections.

 Verses 7 to 12